Credit Card Tips for International Travelers

 Before you leave the country or order anything from a merchant that is not based in the United States, it is a good idea to call your issuer and ask about the foreign transaction fee.
 You can save yourself some money by using a credit card that doesn’t charge a fee for foreign transactions.”

 According to a study by Pew Trusts in 2010, 91 percent of bank cards charged an international transaction fee.
 However, in an attempt to attract affluent cardholders with high credit scores and low risk, some issuers have dropped the international transaction fee from selected credit cards.
 American Express dropped the 2.7 percent fee from its Platinum and Centurion cards.
 Chase eliminated the 3 percent fee from several upscale travel cards including the Marriott Rewards Premier card, Chase Sapphire Preferred, British Airways Visa Signature, and United Mileage Plus Club Visa.
-Citi erased the fee from its ThankYou Premier and ThankYou Prestige cards.

 Capital One has never charged a foreign transaction fee on any of its cards.